PhillipRC/amplify-cognito-angular-9/README.md

   - Run `npm run start` for a dev server.
 Navigate to `http://localhost:8080/`.
 The app will automatically reload if you change any of the source files.

-  - Lint tests
-    - Run `npm run test:lint` to execute the lint tests

-## Build

-Run `ng build` to build the project.
-The build artifacts will be stored in the `dist/` directory.
-Use the `--prod` flag for a production build.

 ## Amplify

 - [AWS Amplify JS](https://github.com/aws-amplify/amplify-js)